Dikshasingh2004/AU_Projects/README.md

-This file contain projects on python
+This file contain projects on python and file handling